Academics

 As children work independently, small group direct instruction called Guided Reading also takes place with the classroom teacher.
 At the beginning of the year children are closely observed in class and systematically assessed for their reading strengths and needs.
 This information is used to form groups in order to do explicit teaching.
 In Guided Reading, children are introduced to a new book that is just a little more difficult than she can read independently.
 With teacher support, children stretch their reading powers.
 Working in small groups allows children to use everything they know about reading to solve words, follow and understand a text and apply different strategic actions.
 The process is supported by comprehension conversations with the teacher and other group members.

-A favorite part of the day in first grade, is Writers Workshop.
-It begins with a mini-lesson from the teacher on some aspect of the writing process, then students work independently to “make books” on self-selected topics.
+First graders have opportunities to compose various writing pieces.
+It begins with a mini-lesson from the teacher on some aspect of the writing process, then students work independently to write and draw on self-selected topics.
 They use conventional spelling for high-frequency words, and invented (phonetic) spelling for the rest of their writing during this time.
 Children begin to learn how to use conventions to support meaning, by producing sentences with capitalization and punctuation and they develop their writers voice.
 In writers’ workshop, children express their unique meanings through writing every day.

 Grade 1 Religion